Analyzing Corteva (CTVA) and Its Peers

 |2.71

-Corteva presently has a consensus target price of $67.21, indicating a potential upside of 7.51%.
-As a group, “Agricultural production – crops” companies have a potential upside of 154.89%.
-Given Corteva’s peers higher probable upside, analysts plainly believe Corteva has less favorable growth aspects than its peers.
+Corteva currently has a consensus price target of $67.21, suggesting a potential upside of 7.29%.
+As a group, “Agricultural production – crops” companies have a potential upside of 171.25%.
+Given Corteva’s rivals higher possible upside, analysts clearly believe Corteva has less favorable growth aspects than its rivals.

 Summary